 Walther PPQ M2 Review: Specs and Features

 My friend, a deputy sheriff, lent me this rifle to review.
 As the finish wears, this is his carry.
 This gun is his “daily carry weapon.”
 He typically has a light on it, but for this write-up he removed it.
 Shooting the broken-in gun was exciting.
-I am confident in its dependability because of how frequently it is used.
-The finish wear proves that this is a highly used carry gun (learn more about concealed carry insurance).

 Now, let’s check the specs.